Domestic Violence, Sexual Violence, Intimate Partner Violence - 3 Contact Hours

 The Battering Incident

-The batterer intends to teach a lesson, not to inflict injury.
-In the process, they lose control of their rage.
+The batterer generally intends to teach a lesson, not to inflict injury.
+In the process, they either lose control of their rage or act on their desire to exert domination or power.

 Only the batterer can end this phase.